 19 The Sporting News, October 11, 1945, 4

 20 The Sporting News, October 18, 1945, 2.
-For an excellent history of the Tigers team in 1945, see Burge Carmon Smith’s The 1945 Detroit Tigers.
-Nine Old Men and One Left Arm Win it All.
-Jefferson, NC: McFarland and Co, 2010.
+For an excellent history of the Tigers team in 1945, see Burge Carmon Smith’s The 1945 Detroit Tigers: Nine Old Men and One Left Arm Win t All (Jefferson, North Carolina: McFarland and Co.), 2010.

 21 The Sporting News, November 11, 1947, 9.

 22 The Sporting News, December 24, 1947, 10.

 23 The Sporting News, May 5, 1948, 11.

 24 The Sporting News, June 29, 1949, 9.

 25 The Sporting News, July 12, 1950, 20.